pwn2winctf/2021/rules.md

 **4** - Do NOT share recent discoveries related to challenges publicly on IRC channels, nor in any other way with contestants of other teams;

+**5** - It's not allowed changing your team during the competition.

 Ok, and now, for the more informative rules...

 **5** - Our official channel is the **#Pwn2Win** on the Freenode (irc.freenode.net), and it's essential that all players stay there during the competition in case there are important announcements.